bpdm88/football-picker/README.md

 Example: Team A (Attack - 21, Creativity 14) Team B (Defence 10) = 4.2 + 1 - 1 = 4.2 when rounded: 4 Goals scored by Team A.

-**Man of the Match** - A player is randomly selected from either the winning team or if the score was a draw then from the entire player list.
+**Man of the Match**

+- A player is randomly selected from either the winning team or if the score was a draw then from the entire player list.

+**Match info**

+- Weather, Stadium and Referee each have six options and one of each is randomly selected for the game.

-**Match info** - Weather is randomly selected from an array of 6 options, the stadium is randomly selected from an array of 6 options, the referee is randomly selected from 6 options.
-The SkyBet tip calculates which team has the higher attacking ability and selects them as teh favourite, if teh attack scores are the same the tip will eb for a draw.
+- The SkyBet tip calculates which team has the higher attacking ability and sets them as favourite, if attack scores are the same the tip will be for a draw.